At this stage, Daniel Smith won't be creating open stock pans.

 The four remaining sets will be Colours of Inspiration sets.
 They will also come in a 15 half pan palette with 9 spare empty pans.

-The first has a mix of purples (Wisteria, Lavender, Rose of Ultramarine, Moonglow, Shadow Violet) and the lovely Australian Primatek colour Serpentine Genuine.
+'Colors of Inspiration' has a mix of purples including Wisteria, Lavender, Rose of Ultramarine, Moonglow and Shadow Violet along with the lovely Australian Primatek colour Serpentine Genuine - a really unique granulating set.

 So what will you do with the empty pans?
 They can be removed and mixed around as desired.
 Or they can be filled with tube colours, or watercolour sticks that you already own or choose to add.
 (Each DS watercolour stick can be cut up to create 5 half pans of colour.)